 For this particular Workflow for Henry Jones, we might see the below (keep in mind that what you will actually see is based upon your individualized Workflow Templates):

-Next, you'll see the name that you've given the Workflow, its Description and a New Step button:
+Next, you'll see the name that you've given the Workflow, its Description, and Workflow Options and New Step buttons.

 Since you're working from a Workflow Template, there may be some circumstances where you need to add new steps for certain clients or in certain situations.
 Clicking the New Step button will allow you to do so, without affecting your original template.